ashkonf/PageRank/README.md

 For more information about TextRank, see the [original paper](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf) that proposed it.

-##### Return value:

-This function returns a Pandas series whose keys are node names and whose values are the corresponding steady state probabilities.
-Such a Pandas series can be treated as a dict.

 ### Dependencies

 This module relies on two relatively standard Python libraries: